code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/k5-district-partnership.md

 This is a significant enough commitment from Code.org that we can only support a limited number of districts, and therefore would like to understand <a href="https://docs.google.com/a/code.org/forms/d/1g8sS6VS2EcJ9I8PLw8-TSa7uaJqPhbHGUGyic_zmYDQ/viewform" target="_blank">your intentions</a> as a school district to incorporate computer science into the district curriculum and teacher professional development.

 [<button>K-5 District Application</button>](https://docs.google.com/a/code.org/forms/d/1g8sS6VS2EcJ9I8PLw8-TSa7uaJqPhbHGUGyic_zmYDQ/viewform)

+We will review applications on a rolling basis until June 2015.
+After that we will review applications once every 3 months. **This program is currently only operated in the US.**

 ## Encourage your school district to apply